apex/up-examples/oss/node-nuxt/Readme.md

 ## Notes

 The `.upignore` file contains `!.nuxt` to include the `./.nuxt` build directory.
-This is necessary because `.gitignore`'d files and dotfiles (or dirs) are ignored by default.
+This is necessary because dotfiles (or dirs) are ignored by default.